By-Laws of the Loudoun Beekeepers Association, Inc.

-This Constitution may be amended by a two-thirds vote of the members present at any scheduled meeting, provided that a written notice of the proposed amendment has been sent to each member of the Association at least two (2) weeks prior to the scheduled meeting at which the vote is taken.
+These Bylaws and the Association’s Articles of Incorporation may be amended by a two- thirds vote of the members present at any scheduled meeting, provided that a written notice of the proposed amendment has been sent to each member of the Association at least two (2) weeks prior to the scheduled meeting at which the vote is taken.

 ARTICLE XI: AFFILIATIONS

-The Loudoun Beekeepers Association may associate itself with any Beekeepers Association if all of the following conditions are met:
+The Association may associate itself with any Beekeepers Association if all of the following conditions are met:

-B. The objectives of the proposed Association for affiliation are in harmony with those of the Loudoun Beekeepers Association as listed in Article II of this constitution.
+B. The objectives of the proposed Association for affiliation are in harmony with those of the Loudoun Beekeepers Association as listed in Article II of these Bylaws.

-C. Written notice of the proposed affiliation has been sent to the members of the Loudoun Beekeepers Association at least two (2) weeks prior to the scheduled meeting at which a vote will be taken.
+C. Written notice of the proposed affiliation has been sent to the members of the Loudoun Beekeepers Association at least two (2) weeks prior to the scheduled meeting at which a vote will be taken; and

 D. A quorum of members is present at the scheduled meeting and two-thirds of the members attending vote for the proposed affiliation.

 An “emergency” exists for the purposes of this section if a quorum of the members cannot readily be obtained because of some catastrophic event (natural disaster, death, pandemic, or the like).
-In the event of such an emergency, the Board may: (i) modify lines of succession to accommodate the incapacity of any officer, employee or agent; and (iii) relocate the principal office, designate alternative principal offices or regional office, or authorize officers to do so or change the bylaws to keep them compliant with IRS and Virginia.
+In the event of such an emergency, the Board may: (i) modify lines of succession to accommodate the incapacity of any officer, employee or agent; and (ii) relocate the principal office, designate alternative principal offices or regional office, or authorize officers to do so or change the bylaws to keep them compliant with legal requirements.

 During an emergency, notice of a meeting of the board members only needs to be given to those members for whom such notice is practicable.
 Notification shall be attempted in the following ways: (a) Phone calls to all board members; and/or (b) Email sent to all board members.

-Necessary or Prudent action taken in good faith during an emergency binds the Nonprofit and may not be the basis for imposing liability on any officer, employee or agent of the Nonprofit on the ground that the action was not authorized.
-The Nonprofit Leadership or Officers (as defined herein) may also adopt emergency bylaws, subject to amendments or repeal by the full membership, which may include provisions necessary for managing the Nonprofit’s operations during an emergency including; (i) amendments to the bylaws or policies that are essential to running the nonprofit; (ii) procedures for calling a meeting of the members and (iii) quorum requirements for the meeting.
+Necessary or prudent action taken in good faith during an emergency binds the Association and may not be the basis for imposing liability on any officer, employee or agent of the Association on the ground that the action was not authorized.
+The Executive Committee (as defined herein) may also adopt emergency bylaws, subject to amendments or repeal by the full membership, which may include provisions necessary for managing the Association’s operations during an emergency including; (i) amendments to the bylaws or policies that are essential to running the nonprofit; (ii) procedures for calling a meeting of the members, and (iii) quorum requirements for the meeting.
 The emergency bylaws shall remain in effect during the emergency and not after the emergency ends.